Trump: "A 15-point agreement, Iran has agreed not to have a nuclear weapon." Tehran: "Fake news."

-Meanwhile, the shipping blockade in Hormuz remains in place, despite Iran's denials, which is considering imposing a $2 million tax on vessels in transit.
-On other fronts, dozens of injuries have been reported in raids on Dimona and Arad, Israel.
+Meanwhile, the shipping blockade in Hormuz remains in place, despite Iran's denials.
+Iran is considering imposing a $2 million tax on transiting vessels, while on other fronts, dozens of injuries have been reported in raids on Dimona and Arad, Israel.
 And in Lebanon, the IDF's announcement that it intends to intensify "targeted" land operations follows raids on bridges in the south, particularly one that destroyed a strategic junction between Tyre and Sidon.
 Lebanese President Joseph Aoun warned that these attacks represent "a dangerous escalation" and "a prelude to a ground invasion."

 HERE IS ALL THE NEWS ABOUT THE WAR IN IRAN